 The modules above are those being studied by our students, or proposed new ones.
 Programme structures and modules can change as part of our curriculum enhancement and review processes.
 If a certain module is important to you, please discuss it with the Course Leader.

-How you'll be assessed
+How you'll learn & be assessed

 - Specialist studio spaces licensed for public events, lecture theatres and seminar rooms.